 Introduction

 Nexmosphere manufactures a wide range of small form factor devices that either trigger, or are triggered by, external events.
 Trigger devices include buttons, pick-up sensors, and presence detection, while triggered devices include lighting, audio, and video players.
-Collectively, Nexmosphere sensors and actuators - known as "Elements" - can be incorporated in any Windows, BrightSign, or Android-based Intuiface experience using the Nexmosphere Interface Asset.

 This article explains the basics of Nexmosphere and how to incorporate Nexmosphere Elements in your own Intuiface projects.